PooWoox/console-login-system/README.md

 --------------------------------------------------------

-POSSIBLE FUTURE IMPROVEMENTS.

-- Password restrictions (minimum, maximum, special characters and other security stuff)
-- Username restrictions (min and max characters and fix being able to create usernames that already exists)
-- Possibly implementing it to a website using flask for other practice purposes.
+It is important to mention again that the JSON file you get on Google Cloud Console for your project should NOT be shared, it contains private keys that could be used by others.
+For sharing this project here I created a dedicated Google account just for it.

 Thanks for reading, I will appreciate tips and other comments on how to improve this or make anything I wrote even more simple.